NIREEKSHITH45/Lab363-Develop-Scalable-Data-Solutions-with-SQL-Database-in-Microsoft-Fabric/Workshop_Exercises/05 -  Creating Mirrored Azure Cosmos DB.md

 ![Task-1.1_8.png.png](media/Task-1.1_8.png) -->

 15. Wait until the **Rows replicated** statistics are displayed.
 If not, **Refresh** the **Monitor replication** tab as shown in the following screen.
 Now, Azure Cosmos DB has been successfully mirrored.

+    >**Note**: It may take approximately 3–4 minutes for the Cosmos DB mirrored data to appear.

     ![Task-1.1_9.png.png](../media/p23.png)